P1AC: Revisiting Absolute Pose From a Single Affine Correspondence

-In this work we derived novel constraints imposed by an affine correspondence on the absolute pose of a camera, given knowledge of a 3D point in the scene, the surface normal at that point, and the pose of the reference image.
-Using these novel constraints we developed two minimal solutions for absolute pose from a single AC.
-Through experiments on synthetic data we established the numerical stability of our solver and its behavior under increasing levels of noise in the 2D point observation, affine transformation matrix, and normal vector.
-Finally, we demonstrated the usefulness of our solver in an image-based localization system.
-In our experiments, replacing P3P with our P1AC solvers decreased computation time while maintaining comparable localization accuracy.
+In this work, we derived novel constraints imposed by an affine correspondence on the absolute pose of a camera, given knowledge of a 3D point in the scene, the surface normal at that point, and the pose of the reference image.
+Using these novel constraints we developed a minimal solution for absolute pose from a single AC.
+Through experiments on synthetic data we established the numerical stability of our solver and its behavior under increasing levels of noise.We demonstrated the usefulness of our solver in an image-based localization system.
+In our experiments, replacing P3P with our P1AC solver improved localization accuracy and recall.

-Future work lies in evaluating alternative affine region detectors \cite{mishkin2018repeatability}, refinement methods, and sampling strategies \cite{barath2020making} to further speed up the localization process and increase reliability.
-Our work provides a foundation for study of related absolute pose problems with ACs such as handling uncalibrated cameras \cite{bujnak2008general} and radial distortion \cite{josephson2009pose}.
-The application of ACs to these problems could greatly reduce number of correspondences needed in comparison to approaches based purely on PCs, and would broaden the applicability of the approach to localizing ``in-the-wild'' images for which camera calibration is not available beforehand.
+{ \PAR{Acknowledgements.} This work was supported by NSF Award No.~2144822, EU Horizon 2020 project RICAIP (No. 857306), the European Regional Development Fund under project IMPACT (No. CZ.02.1.01/0.0/0.0/15\_003/0000468),and the Czech Science Foundation (GAČR) JUNIOR STAR Grant No. 22-23183M.
+D.~Barath was supported by the ETH Postdoc Fellowship. }

 { }